Nilotaviano/SlackCryptoAlerts/README.md

 * /alerts
   * Lists all configured alerts
 * /delete *coin* *price* (optional)
   * Removes alerts set by the user.
-To remove all alerts, use /delete all.
+To remove all alerts, use /delete all

 ## Tips